Climate Smart Missoula

 Mason Dow, former Program Associate

 Mason helped launch our local carbon offset Footprint Fund, spearheaded wildfire smoke outreach and developed new partnerships with the Missoula Food Bank, and worked on a variety of other Climate Smart efforts.
-He is taking some time off to enjoy skiiing and figure out what's next.
+He is now working on clean air for MT DEQ.
 Thanks for all your work, Mason!

 Picture